CS 251: Principles of Programming Languages

 Additional readings (typically classic papers) on programming languages topics will also be assigned.
 These readings will be accompanied by thought questions in preparation for group discussions in class or for written response as part of assignments.

-CS 251 will include roughly 10 assignments, comprised of:
+CS 251 will include typically-weekly problem sets, comprised of:

 - exercises in reasoning about the execution of small programs to understand precise language semantics;